Hammond Giants comment on the Model Xk-5

 • Firmware updatable via USB flash drive or directly from computer.

 • Crisp new OLED display is more readable under different lighting conditions.

-Of course we’ve retained the things that made working with the XK-3C and our compact SK-series keyboards a joy.
+We’ve retained the features that made working with the XK-3C and our compact SK-series keyboards a joy.
 Hold any button and the first page of parameters most relevant to it comes up in the display—holding the Leslie speed button for Digital Leslie settings, for example.
 This saves you a ton of menu-diving when customizing your sounds.
 New patch-naming and copying features also make your housekeeping even easier.